3.16.2011

 1. Do you believe the death penalty is justified and/or effective?
 Why or why not?

 Well...it is effective in at least one of its intended purposes, which is to end the life of the person convicted of a crime punishable by death.
-I'm not trying to be all circular and pointless, just to make the point that there is more than one rationale behind any criminal penalty.
+I'm not trying to be circular and pointless, just to make the argument that there is more than one rationale behind any criminal penalty.
 (Have I ever mentioned that I am nearly incapable of spelling 'criminal' correctly?
 It almost always comes out 'criminial', which then makes me giggle, which is ridiculous.)

-Now, the harder question: is it justified?
-There certainly is a biblical argument to be made, 'an eye for an eye' and all that jazz.
-And if one asks victims of violent crime (or their survivors), one is likely to hear (from some, if not most, of them) that lesser punishments, e.g. imprisonments or fines, do not "measure up" to the severity of the crimes committed.
-There are, however, those who will argue that the real punishment is being alive to be punished...for a long time.
-On the other hand (isn't it nice that in theory we have an endless supply of hands?), who pays for this seemingly unending lifetime of punishment for serious offenders?
-Are we not all victimized, and the actual victims
+e.g. imprisonments or fines, do not "measure up" to the severity of the crimes committed.
+There are, however, those who will argue that the real punishment is being alive to be punished, and for a long time.
+On the other hand (isn't it nice that while theorizing, we have an endless supply of hands?), who pays for this seemingly unending lifetime of punishment for serious offenders?
+Are we not all victimized, and the actual victims revictimized, by the need to feed and house and care for, in a legally-protected manner, those who have (arguably) the least right to that care?

 Yes.
 It's justified.